kglw-dot-net/phase1/setlists/_posts/2019-10-13-rockhal-club-esch-sur-alzette-luxembourg.md

 16. Gamma Knife

 17. The River

-    (featured in the 'Chunky Shrapnel' concert film)
+Notes: The River featured in the Chunky Shrapnel concert film.